benjithaimmortal/monjibram/_posts/0000-00-00-static-sites-and-filtering-things.md

 - Featured
 ---

+You should use Ajax.
+It's bad practice these days to paginate a blog with buttons.
+I don't want to press buttons.
+I have high-speed internet everywhere.
+I want the internet to work for me.

+Coincidentally, you should also stop paying fees for a server to do these things for you.
 I pay nothing for this site but URL domain fees.
 I know, you're jealous.
 I maintain that it isn't that hard, and that it's the best, and that developers should do this stuff for big ol' companies.
+And I do it for big ol' companies from time to time, just to prove it!
+(Well, maybe also for money...)

 I'm also one of those guys who spends a lot of time [visualizing and manipulating data with WordPress]({% link _posts/0000-00-00-organizing-your-stuff-should-be-easy.md %}).
-It isn't surprising that I looked for that functionality when I was building out my own blog. `Blogs` are pretty standard things to sort and filter, after all, so it's a useful example.
+It isn't surprising that I expected that functionality when I was building out my own blog. `Blogs` are pretty standard things to sort and filter, after all.

 ## How am I sorting, anyway?

-Sorting the thing isn't bad.
+Sorting a thing isn't bad.
 It's JavaScript territory.
 I'm attaching the `blog`'s taxonomy (in this case, `tags`) to the post-card anyway.
-You saw it here:
+You see it here:

 ![]({{ site.baseurl }}/assets/images/blog/post-card.png "Post cards!
 Ha.")

 So by the time the HTML is outputting, I can grab the relevant info to filter `posts` by `tag` no problem.

+> By the way, I used jQuery here.
+Not because you need to!
+But jQuery has `.ajax()` and it's a lot easier than `XMLHttpRequest()`.

 {% highlight html %}
 <!-- Filters -->